TaliaSeada/NeuroComputation_firstProject/README.md

 For the linearly separable data set we got nearly the same result as the Back-propagation algorithm gave us.
 For the set with the small range of radii we didnt got any better result, also for the bigger range we didnt got some better results. </br>

-In this part we looked in to each neuron of the how it "sees" the data, for example of the second set - which we were more interested in: </br>
+In this part we looked in to each neuron of how it "sees" the data, for example of the second set - which we were more interested in: </br>
 ![image](https://user-images.githubusercontent.com/78349342/168137975-bbcdb07c-444a-411f-86ca-906a66997121.png) </br>

-We can see how they actuall "see" a circle!
+We can see how they actually "see" a circle!